JetBrains/kotlin-web-site/pages/docs/reference/collection-transformations.md

 ## Association

-_Association_ transformations allow building maps from the collection elements with certain values associated with them.
+_Association_ transformations allow building maps from the collection elements and certain values associated with them.
-In different association types, elements can be either keys or values in the association map.
+In different association types, the elements can be either keys or values in the association map.

 The basic association function `associateWith()` creates a `Map` in which the elements of the original collection are keys, and values are produced from them by the given transformation function.
 If two elements are equal, only the last one remains in the map.